Discover Brisbane, the sunny, sophisticated capital city of Queensland.

 Explore the Queensland Art Gallery and Gallery of Modern Art (QAGOMA), housed in two riverside buildings at South Bank.
-QAGOMA's collection consists of more than 17,000 works of historical, modern and contemporary art, and the gallery presents a diverse program of Australian and international exhibitions.
-The Institute of Modern Art (IMA) in Fortitude Valley is also worth a visit; it concentrates on commissioning new works by Australian and international artists.
+The collection consists of more than 17,000 works of historical, modern and contemporary art, and the gallery presents a diverse program of Australian and international exhibitions.
+Visit The Henderson Gallery, which focuses on working with First Nations Artists, artists who are or were prisoners and first-time exhibitors.
+The Institute of Modern Art (IMA) in Fortitude Valley is also worth a visit.
 Brisbane also boasts an exciting live music scene.
-Check out the line-up at The Triffid, which hosts some of music's hottest acts.
-For a rollicking good time, head to Lefty's Old Time Music Hall, an all-American saloon with live country music and southern bar snacks.
+Check out the line-up at The Triffid, or for a rollicking good time, head to Lefty's Old Time Music Hall, an all-American saloon with live country music and southern bar snacks.

 Drink and dine

 Brisbane is home to a number of restaurants and cafés at which chefs emphasise local Queensland produce.
-In the city centre, multi-award-winning Esquire serves sophisticated and exciting food through its daily degustation menu.
+In the city centre, multi-award-winning Allium serves sophisticated and exciting food through its ever-evolving menu.
 Urbane is another popular choice for its "omnivore" and "herbivore" set menus with matching wines.
 At breakfast, Gauge offers fresh, healthy food with many ingredients made in-house, while Gerard's Bistro draws inspiration from global flavours.
-Miel Container is the go-to for burgers, and is housed in a bright-red shipping container down Albert Street.
 Enjoy cocktails at rooftop bars Up on Constance and Eleven in Fortitude Valley, or choose from more than 400 whiskies at Cobbler in West End.

 Shop the markets and designer boutiques